Dinner with Friends (2001 film): Reception

+On review aggregator Rotten Tomatoes, Dinner with Friends has an approval rating of 90% based on 10 reviews, with an average rating of 6.4/10.

-The Variety reviewer wrote: "What makes Dinner with Friends such an impressive work is Margulies’ ability to bring feelings of loss and the fear of change to the forefront in a truly honest fashion, without forcing the issues too bluntly."
-It was nominated for two Emmys, including Outstanding Made for Television Movie.
+Steven Oxman of Variety wrote: "What makes Dinner with Friends such an impressive work is Margulies’ ability to bring feelings of loss and the fear of change to the forefront in a truly honest fashion, without forcing the issues too bluntly."

+Accolades

+The film was nominated for two Emmys, including Outstanding Made for Television Movie.